eosc-sq/ensure-sq/docs/papers-reviewed.md

-# Papers hat where reviewed
+# Papers that where reviewed

 ## Template